moT01/git/TUTORIAL.md

 ### 10.1

 **THE FIRST THING YOU NEED TO DO IS RESTART THE TERMINAL.** Type `exit` into the terminal below and press enter.
 After that, open a new one by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
-Once you open a new one, type `echo git` into the terminal and press enter.
+Once you open a new one, type `echo hello git` into the terminal and press enter.

 #### HINTS